 With term, you’re buying a set amount of coverage, a set amount of death benefit for a certain period of time, such as a 10 year period, 20 year period, or 30 year period.

 Term is the cheapest type of life insurance because it does not build up any value.
 If you don’t die during that term (which you’re probably hoping you don’t!), then there is no benefit.

 Whole life is exactly what it sounds like, it’s coverage for your whole life.

 But the premium is for your whole life as well.
-A whole life plan can be designed in multiple ways as well.
-Sometimes they are designed for you to have the highest death benefit possible but then it takes a lot longer to build up cash accumulation in the policy.
 Or you can almost reverse it where you’re putting a lot to the cash accumulation and the death benefit on the other side is much lower.

 The bank on yourself concepts right or become your own banker are built on using whole life insurance.

 There are some great features in whole life insurance for certain situations, especially when you’re looking to bank on yourself.
 Just remember it is for your whole life, you’re paying the premium your whole life.

 If you have a whole life policy that maybe you don’t want to pay the premiums on, then sometimes we can convert it to a paid-up policy by reducing the death benefit.
 Or you may be able to use the interest or the dividends to pay the premiums internally.
 If you have questions on this, please let us know!

 Universal Life Insurance

 The last one to talk about is universal life.
 Universal life is probably the most flexible of all the different life insurance